promiselxg/appwrite-hashnode-may-hackathon/README.md

 ### React :

 - This is a javascript framework, it was used in the development of the applications frontend.
-  - TailwindCSS is a utility-first CSS framework, it was used in Positioning of text and images and general layout of the application.
+  - TailwindCSS is a utility-first CSS framework, it was used in the Positioning of text and images and the general layout of the application.

 ### Appwrite Cloud: